swift-server/guides/packaging.md

 $ docker build . -t <my-app>:<my-app-version>
 ```

-To test the local image use the `docker run` command, .e.g.:
+To test the local image use the `docker run` command, e.g.:

 ```bash
 $ docker run <my-app>:<my-app-version>
 ```

-Finally, use the `docker push` command to publish the application's Docker image to a Docker repository of your choice. e.g.:
+Finally, use the `docker push` command to publish the application's Docker image to a Docker repository of your choice, e.g.:

 ```bash
 $ docker tag <my-app>:<my-app-version> <docker-hub-user>/<my-app>:<my-app-version>